mozilla/build-a-b/README.cms.md

-# CMS (Sanity) — Mondo Lite
+# CMS (Sanity) — BBO Microsite

-This document provides practical guidance for working with the Sanity Studio included in Mondo Lite.
+This document provides practical guidance for working with the Sanity Studio included in the BBO Microsite.

 ## Studio location
 The studio lives in the monorepo at: